color33/color33.github.io/content/_index.md

 color33 is an online processing service accessible via a web-frontend or API that can fit into the processes and workflows you may already use.
 The resulting spectral categories can:

-- be used to automate bi-temporal change detection
+- automate bi-temporal change detection
-- be used to automate the calculation of normalised occurrence of spectrally similar observations over time
+- automate the calculation of normalised occurrence of spectrally similar observations over time
 - stratify images, so that algorithms only consider pixels that are similar in a multi-spectral space rather than processing entire images
 - stratify training sample collection for machine-learning algorithms to ensure that your samples represent features of interest across the multi-spectral feature space they inhabit
 - validate reflectance values from newly developed calibration or correction routines